-- Deloitte Audit OOD was appointed as a statutory auditor of the separate financial statements of the Company for the year ended December 31, 2023 by the General meeting of shareholders held on January 26, 2024 for a period of three years. - The audit of the separate financial statements of the Company for the year ended December 31, 2023 represents first total consecutive statutory audit engagement for that entity carried out by us. - We hereby confirm that the audit opinion expressed by us is consistent with the additional report provided to the Company's Audit committee on March 29, 2024, in compliance with the requirements of Art.
+- Deloitte Audit OOD was appointed as a statutory auditor of the consolidated financial statements of the Group for the year ended December 31, 2023 by the general meeting of shareholders held on January 26, 2024 for a period of three years. - The audit of the consolidated financial statements of the Group for the year ended December 31, 2023 represents first total consecutive statutory audit engagement for that group carried out by us. - We hereby confirm that the audit opinion expressed by us is consistent with the additional report, provided to the Parent Company's Audit committee on March 29, 2024, in compliance with the requirements of Art.
 60 of the Independent Financial Audit Act. - We hereby confirm that no prohibited non-audit services referred to in Art.
 64 of the Independent Financial Audit Act were provided.

-• We hereby confirm that in conducting the audit we have remained independent of the Company.
+• We hereby confirm that in conducting the audit we have remained independent of the Group.